Paul-Sizon/i18n-bots-for-LLM-translations/README.md

 ## 🚀 Scripts Overview

+### Pre-requisites

+Integrate next-intl into your app.
+Follow the [next-intl documentation](https://next-intl.dev/) for setup.

 ### 1. `i18n-bot.py` – Auto-Wrap and Extract Keys

 Scans `.tsx/.jsx` files in `app/` and `components/`, wraps visible text in `t()`, and extracts translation keys.